intel/tdx/Documentation/fault-injection/fault-injection.rst

 	when set to 64 the whole value is replaced with a randon number. otherwise the number of bits specified are randomly flipped.

+- /sys/kernel/debug/fail_tdx/inject

+        a file that allows to write values to inject as output values of TDCALL operations.
+This replaces the random bit flipping when the file is open.
+Each write must be 16 bytes, with the first 8 bytes being a location of the TDCALL (see arch/x86/include/asm/tdx.h:tdx_fuzz_loc), and the second 8 bytes
+        the injected output value.
+This is intended for feedback fuzzers to inject targetted values.

+- /sys/kernel/debug/fail_tdx/fallback

+        when set to true loop over the last inject values when the inject input buffer runs out.

+- /sys/kernel/debug/fail_tdx/stats/*

+        some statistic counts on the value injection:
+        inject_success: Number of successfull injections
+        inject_miss_no_fallback: Injection failed with no input data
+        inject_fallback: Injection ran out of data and failed back to previous values.
+        inject_nmi_conflict: Injection race with NMIs.

 Boot option
 ^^^^^^^^^^^